GameDev-Will/AdventureZorkGame/design-docs/specifications.md

 ## Game objects of interest:

 -	Golden Trophy – collect the trophy in order to win
--	Hobgoblins – run the city of Benightedness
 -	Player – Chants Adventure is a single player game
 -	United States of America - world
 -	Path – all paths are bi-directional